In Honor of

 “Opinions are like assholes…everyone’s got one.”

 If I don’t know what I’m doing by now…I’m in trouble.
-Some critics tell me having one’s work in 104 museums and public collections means nothing.
-But if the choice is to have my work on Flickr (Flickr banned me after 9 days.) to please the critics or have it in 104 prestigious collections…the critics can keep their pix in Flickr and I’ll keep my prints in the museums.
+One critic told me having my work in 130+ museums and public collections means nothing.
+But if the choice is to have my work on Flickr (Flickr banned me after 9 days.) to please the critics or have it in 130+ prestigious collections…the critics can keep their pix in Flickr and I’ll keep my prints in the museums.

 As an artist, you first must master the basics.
 Once you are comfortable with your skill set, you have to become comfortable with your own style and learn to trust your own instincts.
 If you can’t trust your own instincts, then you must follow the critics and do your art for the critics and not for yourself.